-Most of us use social media in one form or another.
-While there is nothing inherently wrong with that, social-media use can promote a number of psychological issues, such as addiction and depression, which negatively impact your mental health and emotional wellbeing.
+Most people use social media in one form or another.
+While there is nothing inherently wrong with that, and while social media can sometimes be beneficial, it’s important to be aware that social media is associated with a number of issues and potential dangers, including stress, anxiety, loneliness, and depression.

 What are the dangers of social media

 The use of social media is associated with various issues, when it comes to people’s emotional wellbeing, mental and physical health, and many other areas of life.
 Specifically, research shows that the use of social media is associated with:

 - Health problems.

 - Addiction to the social media, which can be referred to as social media addiction, or as addiction to a specific platform (for example, Facebook addiction).